mdibella-dev/mdb-call-to-action/README.md

 * Improve: Remove jQuery dependancy from post-type.js
 * Improve: Minor changes in EN/DE translation
+* Improve: Improve the feedback to the user when copying a CTA code to the clipboard
 * Bugfix: Prevent the rendering of CTA if the content is empty